ASHISH-KUMAR-888/data-code/README.md

 5) If you don't logout, you can directly go to the dashboard page without
-   login, untill you logout your profile.
+   login, until you logout your profile.

+6) I also authenticate the url routing.